ZachatorCodes/phase-2-project-server/README.md

 ## Installation

-To start, please following the fork and clone the repository for the [Bunk Sale's frontend](https://github.com/ZachatorCodes/phase-2-project).
+To begin, please make sure that you've already forked and clone the frontend repository for [Bunk Sales](https://github.com/ZachatorCodes/phase-2-project).

 In order to install the backend server for Bunk Sales, first ```fork``` and ```clone``` this repository to your local device.